stackhpc/stackhpc-kayobe-config/doc/source/operations/upgrading-openstack.rst

 .. code-block:: console

-   kayobe overcloud service configuration save --node-config-dir /tmp/kolla --output-dir ~/kolla-diff/new --limit controllers[0],compute[0],storage[0]
+   kayobe overcloud service configuration save --node-config-dir /tmp/kolla --output-dir ~/kolla-diff/new --limit controllers[0],compute[0],storage[0] --exclude ironic-agent.initramfs,ironic-agent.kernel

 The old and new configuration will be saved to ``~/kolla-diff/old`` and ``~/kolla-diff/new`` respectively on the Ansible control host.